 Dave Cilley - Started the company in 1984 and is the author of the Adirondack Paddler's Guide.

-Dennis Kostic - A music graduate of St. Lawrence University, with a minor in Geology.
-A passionate Adirondacker who loves the waterways and the High Peaks.
-He also has a Level II ACA certification.
+Dennis Kostic - A music graduate of St. Lawrence University, with a minor in Geology, is a passionate Adirondacker who loves the waterways and the High Peaks.
+He also has a Level II ACA certification and has completed the 5-day Whitewater OC Course at the Nantahala Outdoor Center in Bryson City, NC.
 Dennis is in his third year at SRCO.

 Ryan Nerp – A graduate of Fredonia School of Music and currently studying at Paul Smith's College.
 He grew up in the Catskills, with a love of hiking and the outdoors.
 An avid saxophonist, Ryan performs whenever he can.
 He is excited to be living in the North surrounded by lakes and High Peaks.
-Ryan joins us for his first season at SRCO.
+Ryan joins us for his second season at SRCO.